schmeekygeek/backend-book/src/book/3-communication-protocols.md

 ```{=latex}
 \end{center}
 ```
 ### URL and URI

-Now, you have most-likely seen this long string of *mumbo-jumbo*.
+You have most likely seen this long string of *mumbo-jumbo*.
 Let's break it down to try and understand what these frightening symbols and characters actually mean.

 ```{=latex}
 \begin{center}